What It Costs

 Hilary Stewart Bursary

 If you identify as First Nation or have a strong interest in First Nations studies you may qualify for the Hilary Stewart Bursary.
 The bursary was made possible by a longtime friend of Strathcona Park Lodge, Hilary Stewart, who was a keen student and researcher of First Nation culture in BC.
 Make a note of your interest on the COLT application form and we’ll follow up.
+This bursary can support a student with up to $1000 for the semester.

 All students should have adequate coverage for the possibility of a medical emergency.
 Canadian students should ensure their medical premiums are paid before attending COLT.
 Foreign students should purchase insurance through an insurance broker before they leave their home country.